2lenet/EntityFileBundle/README.md

 ## Usage

 First of all, you need to get the manager for your configuration.
+For that, use the `Lle\EntityFileBundle\Service\EntityFileLoader`

 ```php
 $manager = $entityFileLoader->get("seller_logos");